 Earlier work has shown that today's retirees have income that is roughly equivalent to that of the rest of the population.
 Projections using a microsimulation model indicate that the baby boom can expect higher levels of retirement income than current retirees.
-Couples can expect income of \$14,300 annually from pensions and Social Security.
-Single retirees can expect \$11,300 a year.
 Much of these income gains can be attributed to the increased receipt of benefits from employer-sponsored plans and from higher benefit amounts from those plans.
-But the total pension replacement rate in retirement -- the ratio of pension and Social Security benefits to preretirement earnings -- will have fallen from 49 percent for the current generation of retirees to 45 percent for the babyboom cohort.
-Part of this decline represents the realignment of Social Security benefits provided by the 1983 Social Security Amendments.
+But the total pension replacement rate in retirement - the ratio of pension and Social Security benefits to preretirement earnings - will have fallen from 49 percent for the current generation of retirees to 45 percent for the baby-boom cohort.
 These rates are based on the assumption that workers will spend their preretirement distributions just as they do today.